raspberrypilearning/pick-your-favourite/en/step_9.md

 --- /code ---

-You can see that it used the colours from another slot to tie the webpage together.
+You can see that it uses the colours from another slot to tie the webpage together.

-You can add any styling you might want to your content, the **dinosaur** example used the `text-align` property to change the alignment in the **activity** content slot.
+You can add any styling you might want to your content.
+The **dinosaur** example used the `text-align` property to change the alignment in the **activity** content slot, for example.

 --- code ---
 ---